QuantQi/Improve-your-Typing-speed/readme.md

 - **Position Arrows**: Additional arrows (`↑` and `↓`) indicate whether the key is located on the top row, home row (no arrow), or bottom row of the keyboard.
 - **Real-Time Feedback**: The test provides real-time feedback on your typing speed (**Characters per Minute**) and **accuracy**.
 - **Final Results**: After 5 minutes, the test will display your final speed and accuracy.
+- **Customizable Test Duration**: Users can now set the test duration to their preference.
+- **Pause and Resume**: The test can be paused and resumed at any time.
+- **Progress Tracking**: Track your progress over time with detailed statistics and history.

 ## Rules to Follow